drewmarsh/toggle-muter/README.md

 ### [Windows (portable) Download](https://github.com/drewmarsh/toggle-muter/releases/download/v1.0.1/toggle-muter-v1.0.1_portable.zip)
 > [!NOTE]
-> When you launch the application for the first time, a "Windows protected your PC" pop-up window that prevents the "unrecognized app" from starting may appear.
+> When you launch the application for the first time, a "Windows protected your PC" pop-up window may appear, preventing the "unrecognized app from starting".
 To start the application, click on  <ins>More info</ins> and then click the `Run anyway` button.